MaksymPohribnyi/Blog-project-for-SSU/README.md

 - Thymeleaf

 ## 🚀 Running

+🔨 For build project with Gradle Wrapper use `./gradlew build`, then find your jar in folder `build/libs/SampleBlogWebsiteApplication.jar`

-Clone the repository ➡️ Build the project with Gradle ➡️ Use `SampleBlogWebsiteApplication.java` or `./gradlew bootRun` for run the project
+➡️ Clone the repository ➡️ Build the project with Gradle ➡️ Use `SampleBlogWebsiteApplication.java` or `./gradlew bootRun` for run the project

 Then open [http://localhost:8787/blog-SSU](http://localhost:8787/blog-SSU) url in browser